Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <li>You have a deep knowledge of Kubernetes, including working with and developing applications using the operator pattern.</li>
 <li>Bonus: You have experience with database complex database schema migrations and Postgres internals.</li>
 </ul>
-<p>It doesn't matter if you're not an expert on all points, what really counts is that you understand the complexities of releasing software, and thrive to make it a seamless experience for both our customers and our teammates.
+<p>Apart from Go proficiency, it doesn't matter if you're not an expert on all points, what really counts is that you understand the complexities of releasing software, and thrive to make it a seamless experience for both our customers and our teammates.
 Ultimately, you can jump at any point in the delivery pipeline and understand how to fix issues.</p>
 <h2><span style="color: rgb(140, 51, 236);"><strong>Level</strong></span></h2>
 <p>📊 This job is an IC3.&nbsp; You can read more about <a href="https://handbook.sourcegraph.com/benefits-pay-perks/pay-expenses/compensation/leveling-guide/">our job leveling philosophy</a> in our Handbook.</p>
 <h2><span style="color: rgb(140, 51, 236);"><strong>Compensation</strong></span></h2>